-What's worse than not getting any Valentine's Day cards or letters?
-How about getting a letter announcing that your wife has a heartthrob -- and it’s not you.
+What’s worse than not getting any Valentine’s Day cards or letters?
+How about getting a letter announcing that your wife has a heartthrob — just not you.

-Allen Ryan received just such as jolt in 1922 about his wife Sarah and her 'friend,' entertainment lawyer George Maxwell.
-Allen was a one-time king of Wall Street who had so much money and clout he could move the stock market at will.
+Allen Ryan received just such a jolt in 1922 about his wife Sarah and her “friend,” entertainment lawyer George Maxwell.
+Ryan, a one-time king of Wall Street, had so much money and clout he could move the stock market at will.

 The shock of the poison pen letter received by Allen Ryan jolted society all the way from Philadelphia to Maine, where the Ryans summered at York Harbor.
 York Harbor in the Roaring 20s was a popular destination for wealthy summer travelers escaping the cities.

-The ensuing scandal resulted in Maxwell being charged with sending the poison pen letter himself, along with letters to husbands of 40 other society women with whom he was supposedly sleeping.
+The ensuing scandal resulted in Maxwell being charged with sending the poison pen letter himself, along with letters to husbands of 40 other society women with whom he was supposedly having illicit love affairs.
 George proclaimed his innocence and blamed his enemies.
-Predictably the affair ended in the Ryans' divorce.
+Predictably, the affair ended in the Ryans’ divorce.

-York Harbor had changed a lot since the Ryan-Maxwell scandal of the 1920s, but a flavor of the old days can be seen on the Cliff Path along York Harbor, where gracious cottages of long-ago York remain perched on the edge of the sea.
+York Harbor has changed a lot since the Ryan-Maxwell scandal of the 1920s, but you can still get a flavor of the old days on the Cliff Path along York Harbor, where gracious cottages of long-ago York remain perched on the edge of the sea.

 Emily Dickinson Museum

 On Sept.
 10, 1882, Austin took Mabel to sing and play the piano for his two reclusive sisters and mother, who lived next door to him.
 Emily listened to her from the shadows of the hall, but never appeared.
-Her mother listened from upstairs.
-Emily’s sister Lavinia was the only one who met Mabel face-to-face.
+Only Emily’s sister Lavinia ,,met Mabel face-to-face.

-Austin and Mabel called their love ‘overwhelming,’ ‘God-inspired,’ ‘beyond any love that ever was.’
+Their liaison was one of the better-chronicled of the illicit love affairs.
+Austin and Mabel kept diaries, in which they called their love ‘overwhelming,’ ‘God-inspired,’ ‘beyond any love that ever was.’